bini-x/topLandingPage/README.md

 This project was a challenge on The Odin Project course.
 It's made with HTML and CSS.
-You can find it here: https://bini-x.github.io/topLandingPage/
+You can check it out here: https://bini-x.github.io/topLandingPage/